Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

-The level flat model structure on motivic symmetric spectra is left proper because the injective stable model structure which has more cofibrations and the same weak equivalences is left proper.
-To obtain the motivic version of \cite[Theorem 2.4]{Sh}, that is passing from the level to the stable model structure, one applies Hirschhorn localization as in \cite[Definition 8.7]{Ho2}.
-(Depending on the variant of proof choosen above, one must choose a suitable cardinal number here to obtain a suitable set of morphisms in the class $I$.)
-It is also right proper because the stable projective model structure is right proper.

 The proof that the positive model structure also exists again goes through in the motivic case.
-In more detail, the proof for the positive model structure is exactly the same, the only modification being that the motivic model structure generalizing the one of \cite[Proposition 2.1]{Sh} is defined as taking on $\Sigma_0$-spaces the cofibrantly model structure with fibrations and weak equivalences being all morphisms.
+In more detail, the proof for the positive model structure is exactly the same, the only modification being that the motivic model structure generalizing the one of \cite[Proposition 2.1]{Sh} is defined as taking on $\Sigma_0$-spaces the cofibrantly generated model structure with fibrations and weak equivalences being all morphisms.
 Then take the product model structure on motivic $\Sigma_n$-spaces for all $n \geq 0$ as before and proceed as in the non-positive case.
 As the positive model structure has fewer cofibrations, it is also left proper.
+To show that the positive structure is right proper, note that the stronger statement of \cite[Lemma 5.5.3 (2)]{HSS} generalizes to the motivic case.
+To see this, one uses that the final argument of loc. cit. carries over as the ${\bf A}^1$-local model structure on $\SC$ is right proper by \cite[Theorem A.5]{Ja}, and that the proofs of \cite[Theorem 3.1.14 and Lemma 3.4.15]{HSS} do carry over.

-To check that these model structures are monoidal we must check the two conditions of \cite[Definition 4.2.6]{Ho1}.
+To check that these model structures are monoidal, we must check the two conditions of \cite[Definition 4.2.6]{Ho1}.
 The second condition in the non-positive case is easy as the sphere spectrum is stably cofibrant because ${*} \to Spec(S)_+$ is cofibrant in $\SCp$ and $T \otimes -$ is left Quillen.
 Hence it remains to check the first condition, that is the pushout product axiom.
-The proof of \cite[Theorem 5.3.7]{HSS} goes through, and may be even simplified a bit, see Lemma \ref{flatmonoidal} below, which also applies to the positive variant.
+The proof of \cite[Theorem 5.3.7]{HSS} goes through, and may even be simplified a bit, see Lemma \ref{flatmonoidal} below, which also applies to the positive variant.